ernestweems/complete-javascript-course/README.md

-# Forked and linked upstream to orginal repo to keep changes from it in sync.
-## master point to origin.

 ## Course Material and FAQ for my Complete JavaScript Course

+**Note**:Forked and linked upstream to orginal repo to keep changes from it in sync.

 This repo contains starter files and the finished project files for all the projects contained in the course.